dendriel/rozsa-template-processor/README.md

 ## Operators

+Operators are used to express conditionals.

 - EQUALS, ==
 - NOT EQUALS, !=
 - GREATER_THAN, >
 - GREATER_THAN_EQUALS, >=
 - LESS_THAN, <
 - LESS_THAN_EQUALS, <=

+## Functions

+Functions are transformations over the context variables.

+- UPPERCASE
+- LOWERCASE
+- IS_PRESENT - if value is present, return true
+- IS_ABSENT - if value is absent, return false

 ## Context Variables